-In addition to the Romantic 'Last Man', my research interests include wider ideas of apocalypse and dystopia in nineteenth-century English literature; Mary Shelley; H. G. Wells; Lord Byron; Victorian depictions of subterranean spaces; and friendship in Romantic literature.
-I am currently writing a short guide to the Gothic.
+In addition to the Romantic 'Last Man' theme, my research interests include wider ideas of apocalypse and dystopia in nineteenth-century English literature; the Gothic; Mary Shelley; H. G. Wells; Lord Byron; Jane Loudon; Victorian depictions of subterranean spaces; and friendship in Romantic literature.

 '"No love was left": The Failure of Christianity in Byron's "Darkness"', The Byron Journal, 43.2 (2015), 131-40